“Friendship”

 • Church Engagement

-Understands they don’t just go to church, but we ARE the church.
+Understands we don’t just go to church, but we ARE the church.
 The mission of the church has begun affecting personal priorities and values.
 Offers leadership in the church when invited.

 Frequency: Weekly (or more if serving in leadership)